ldy1995/matlab/Histogram_processing/README.md

 # Histogram equalization
-This folder contains of the algorithms for Histogram equalizing of Digital Image Processing (DIP) course in my undergraduate period.
+This folder contains the algorithms for Histogram equalization from Digital Image Processing (DIP) course in my undergraduate period.

 ## Compared with Matlab
 Fig. 1 shows the equalized results of a seed image.
 The compared code is 'histoequal' function in MATLAB 2018b.